CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 what has worked well:

-1: Our program is working well and is quite useful as we expected, lots of features like colorful text, tolerance for error.
+1: Our program is working well and is quite useful as we expected, lots of features like colorful text.

 2: Our group is working well together, we communicate efficiently